Moderna COVID-19 vaccine: Boosters

 In January 2021, Moderna announced that it would offer a third dose of its vaccine to people who were vaccinated twice in its phase I trial.
 The booster would be made available to participants six to twelve months after they got their second dose.
 The company said it may also study a third shot in participants from its phase III trial, if antibody persistence data warranted it.
 It also started testing to see if a third shot of the existing vaccine could be used to fend off the virus variants.

 In August 2021, the US Food and Drug Administration (FDA) and the US Centers for Disease Control and Prevention (CDC) authorized the use of an additional mRNA vaccine dose for immunocompromised individuals.

 In September 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) started evaluating the use of a booster dose of the Moderna COVID-19 vaccine to be given at least six months after the second dose in people aged twelve years and older.

-On 4 October 2021, the European Medicines Agency (EMA) stated that people with "severely weakened" immune systems can receive an extra dose of either the Pfizer–BioNTech COVID-19 vaccine or the Moderna COVID-19 vaccine starting at least 28 days after their second dose.
+In October 2021, the European Medicines Agency (EMA) stated that people with "severely weakened" immune systems can receive an extra dose of either the Pfizer–BioNTech COVID-19 vaccine or the Moderna COVID-19 vaccine starting at least 28 days after their second dose.

 In October 2021, the US Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) authorized the use of either homologous or heterologous vaccine booster doses.
 The authorization was expanded to include all adults in November 2021.

 Variants

 In January 2021, Moderna started development of a new form of its vaccine, called mRNA-1273.351, that could be used as a booster shot against the Beta variant (lineage B.1.351).
-On 24 February, Moderna announced that it had manufactured and shipped sufficient amounts of mRNA-1273.351 to the National Institutes of Health to run phase I clinical trials.
+In February 2021, Moderna announced that it had manufactured and shipped sufficient amounts of mRNA-1273.351 to the National Institutes of Health to run phase I clinical trials.
 Moderna also investigated a multivalent booster, mRNA-1273.211, which combines a 50-50 mix of mRNA-1273 and mRNA-1273.351.

 A bivalent version of the vaccine containing elasomeran/imelasomeran (Spikevax bivalent Original/Omicron) was approved for use in the United Kingdom and in Australia in August 2022.
 It was approved for use in Canada in September 2022.

 In October 2022, the FDA amended the authorization for the bivalent booster to cover people aged six years of age and older.
 In December 2022, the FDA amended the authorization for the bivalent booster to cover people aged six months and older.